colah/Conv-Nets-Series/part2.md

 Acknowledgments
 ================

+I'm extremely grateful to Eliana Lorch, for extensive discussion of convolutions and help writing this post.

-I'm grateful to Eliana Lorch and Dario Amodei for their comments and support.
+I'm also grateful to Michael Nielsen and Dario Amodei for their comments and support.